New York Gov. Cuomo resigns amid sexual harassment allegations

 The #MeToo-era scandal cut short not just a career but a dynasty: Cuomo’s father, Mario Cuomo, was governor in the 1980s and ’90s, and the younger Cuomo was often mentioned as a potential candidate for president, an office his father famously contemplated seeking.
 Even as the scandal mushroomed, Cuomo was planning to run for reelection in 2022.

+Cuomo prefaced his resignation with a 45-minute defense from his lawyer and his own insistence that his behavior — while sometimes insensitive, off-putting or “too familiar” — had been used against him as a weapon in a political environment where “rashness has replaced reasonableness.”

+“I am a fighter, and my instinct is to fight through this controversy because I truly believe it is politically motivated.
+I believe it is unfair and it is untruthful,” he said, but added that he didn’t want “distractions” to consume the state government as it grapples with the pandemic and other problems.

-Cuomo still faces the possibility of criminal charges, with a number of prosecutors around the state moving to investigate him.
+Cuomo may still face the possibility of criminal charges, with a number of prosecutors around the state moving to investigate him.
+At least one of his accusers has filed a criminal complaint against him.

-The string of accusations that spelled the governor’s downfall began to unfold in news reports last December and went on for months.
+The string of accusations that spelled the governor’s downfall began in news reports last December and went on for months.

+“From the beginning, I simply asked that the governor stop his abusive behavior,” Lindsey Boylan, the first woman to accuse him publicly of harassment, tweeted after his announcement.
+“It became abundantly clear he was unable to do that, instead attacking and blaming victims until the end.”

 He portrayed some of the encounters as misunderstandings attributable to “generational or cultural” differences, a reference in part to his upbringing in an affectionate Italian American family.

-As a defiant Cuomo clung to office, state lawmakers launched an impeachment investigation, and nearly the entire Democratic establishment in New York deserted him — not only over the accusations, but also because of the discovery that his administration had concealed thousands of COVID-19 deaths among nursing home patients.
+As Cuomo resisted calls to step down, state lawmakers launched an impeachment investigation, and his allies deserted him — not only over the accusations, but also because of the discovery that his administration had concealed thousands of COVID-19 deaths among nursing home patients.

-At the same time the behavior that got him into trouble was going on, he was publicly championing the #MeToo movement and surrounding himself with women’s rights activists, signing into law sweeping new protections against sexual harassment and lengthening the statute of limitations in rape cases.
+At the same time the behavior that got him into trouble was going on, he was publicly championing the #MeToo movement and surrounding himself with women’s rights activists.
+He signed into law sweeping new protections against sexual harassment and lengthened the statute of limitations in rape cases.

 His national popularity soared during the harrowing spring of 2020, when New York became the epicenter of the nation’s coronavirus outbreak.

-His tough-minded but empathetic response made for riveting television well beyond New York, and his stern warnings to people to stay home and wear masks stood in sharp contrast to President Donald Trump’s brush-off of the virus.
+His tough-minded but compassionate rhetoric made for riveting television well beyond New York, and his stern warnings to people to stay home and wear masks stood in sharp contrast to President Donald Trump’s brush-off of the virus.
 His briefings won an international Emmy Award, and he went on to write a book on leadership in a crisis.

 But even those accomplishments were soon tainted when it was learned that the state’s official count of nursing home deaths had excluded many patients who had been transferred to hospitals before they succumbed.
 A Cuomo aide acknowledged the administration feared the true numbers would be “used against us” by the Trump White House.